Optical-Quantum-Communication-Theory/Improved-finite-size-effects-in-QKD-protocols-with-applications-to-decoy-state-QKD/README.md

 # Improved finite-size effects in QKD protocols with applications to decoy-state QKD

-This is a public version of the code used in Improved finite-size effects in QKD protocols with applications to decoy-state QKD \[\<arxiv link\>\].
+This is a public version of the code used in *Improved finite-size effects in QKD protocols with applications to decoy-state QKD* \[[ArXiv](https://arxiv.org/abs/2502.05382)\].
 This was built for [v2.0.2](https://github.com/Optical-Quantum-Communication-Theory/openQKDsecurity/releases/tag/v2.0.2) of the Open QKD Security package.

 The data in Figures 2 - 6 is created by running the following files: